kennysmed/lp-daily-puzzle/README.md

-# Word of the Day
+# Daily Puzzle

-A Little Printer publication that explains a new word from Wordsmith.org every day.
+A Little Printer publication that publishes a new Sudoku puzzle every day.

 See a sample at http://remote.bergcloud.com/publications/1